-i.
 Minerals

 Minerals are substances.
 They may be mono- or multi-constituent or in some cases UVCB substances.
 A mineral is defined as a combination of inorganic constituents as found in the earth's crust, with a characteristic set of chemical compositions, crystalline forms (from highly crystalline to amorphous) and physical properties.
 In general minerals are inorganic and most of them are crystalline.
-Whenever minerals are manufactured in accordance with any method other than the ones mentioned in the definition of 'substances which occur in nature' these substances are not exempted from the obligation to register.
+In a first step it needs to be assessed whether the mineral has been mined/manufactured in accordance with any method mentioned in the definition of 'substances which occur in nature'.
+If it is the case, it needs to be assessed in a second step whether the minerals have not been chemically modified during or after mining/manufacturing according to Article 3(40).

 Minerals which occur in nature are covered by the exemption if they are not chemically modified.
-This applies to naturally occurring minerals, which have undergone a chemical process or treatment, or a physical mineralogical transformation, for instance to remove impurities, provided that none of the constituents of the final isolated substance has been chemically modified'
+This applies to naturally occurring minerals, which have undergone a chemical process or treatment, or a physical mineralogical transformation, for instance to remove impurities, provided that none of the constituents of the final isolated substance has been chemically modified.
+Thus, if both the above conditions are fulfilled, then the mineral is exempted from the obligation to register.